osbentech/two-apps-setup/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 hello-rails-react <a name="about-project"></a>
+# 📖 hello-rails <a name="about-project"></a>

-  hello-rails-react is an App that connects both react,redux and rails in one application
+  two-apps-setup is a back end web application that displays a random json greeting message.
+This message is displayed by the [FRONT END](https://github.com/osbentech/rail-react-frontend.git).

 ## 🛠 Built With <a name="built-with"></a>